epfl-lasa/iCub-Assistant/README.md

 sudo make install
 ```

-- Open another window, go to sim/ folder, and compile the code:
+- Install the main whole-body controller code.
+Go to `~./iCub-Assistant/sim/` (for simulated robot) and `~./iCub-Assistant/real/` (for real robot)  folder, and compile the code:

 ```bash
 mkdir build